Ms. Weaver asks Anna to team up with a person who is different from her. Who will she find?

 Anna: Just be yourself, Pete.
 Just be yourself.

 Professor Bot: Did you find any two-word verbs?
 Here’s one example.
-Pete can throw the wants ads away!
+Pete can throw the want ads away!
 Throw away is a two-word verb.

 Ms. Weaver: Thanks for coming in, Pete.